Suicidal thoughts can affect anyone regardless of age, gender or background. According to the Center for Disease Control (CDC):

-On Tuesday, August 20, 2019, the Sugar Grove Village Board passed a resolution recognizing the month of September 2019 as National Suicide Prevention Awareness Month with the intention to help promote awareness surrounding suicide prevention resources available to those in our community.
+Earlier this year, the Sugar Grove Village Board passed a resolution recognizing the month of September 2020 as National Suicide Prevention Awareness Month with the intention to help promote awareness surrounding suicide prevention resources available to those in our community.
 The simple goal is to learn how to help those around us and how to talk about suicide without increasing the risk of harm.

 It is important that individuals, friends and families have access to the resources they need to discuss suicide prevention.
 Information can be found on the National Alliance on Mental Illness (NAMI) website.

 • If you or someone you know is in an emergency, call 911 immediately.